friday27/JavaDSA/DataStructures/HashTable.md

 * If H(x) == H(y) then objects a and y might be equal, but if H(x) != H(y) then x and y are certainly not equal.
 Comparing hash values (the output of hash function) first would make the comparing process more effective.

 * Hash functions for files are more complex than those used for hashtables.
 Instead for files we use what are called cryptographic hash functions also called checksums.

-* How to resolve **hash collision**?
-Here are the most popular 2 methods:
-    1. Seperate chaining
-    2. Open addressing

 ### Complexity Analysis